The New Normal: Restaurants going above and beyond to keep customers safe

-If you prefer to eat out this 4th of July, many restaurants will be open.
+If you prefer to eat out on the 4th of July, many restaurants will be open.
 However, if you haven’t been to one lately, all the changes might surprise you.

 Many of the changes at dine-in restaurants are mandatory, but some local restaurants are going above and beyond to put their guests at ease in this “new normal.”